Column

 **無限 (Mugen – Infinity)**

 Conveys limitless potential and eternal hope.
-Often used to express one’s belief in their own possibilities.
+Often chosen to express a belief in one’s own boundless potential.

 **刹那 (Setsuna – Fleeting Moment)**

-A uniquely Japanese concept that expresses the fleeting beauty of the present moment.
+A distinctly Japanese concept capturing the fleeting beauty of the present moment.
 Often chosen by those who value living in the now.

 **破壊 (Hakai – Destruction)**

 Chosen to represent personal transformation or breaking free from the past.
-It symbolizes the idea of creative destruction.
+It captures the idea that destruction can be a catalyst for new beginnings.

 **狂気 (Kyouki – Madness)**

-Popular among artists or those who reject convention, expressing a passion that defies normality.
+Popular among artists or those who reject convention, expressing an intensity that goes beyond the ordinary.

 **無我 (Muga – Selflessness)**